cdauksas/Colorado_Demographics_and_Labor_Correlation/README.md

 ![](https://github.com/cdauksas/PortfolioProjects/blob/main/images/SanJuan.755.png)

 #### San Juan has .75% of its population over 16 as dentists!
-The total population for folks 16 years and over is only 537.
+The total population is only 537.
 This seems to be an outlier, lets only consider counties where the population is greater than 10,000 and has more than 10 dentists.

 ![](https://github.com/cdauksas/PortfolioProjects/blob/main/images/PrcntDentistsandMeanIncome.png)